AlexGoodyear/LiDARtest/README.md

 # LiDARtest
 This is a quick confidence check for a Delta-2G LiDAR module that I obtained from AliExpress.
+To run the program use "python3 LiDARplot", it defaults to /dev/ttyUSB0 and 115200 baud for the TTL UART device but these can be overriden using the -d and -s flags. e.g. "python3 LiDARplot -d /dev/ttyUSB1 -s 76800"

 ![LiDAR picture](images/LiDARunit.jpg)